 Refinishing your boat decks nonskid coating is a big project, but so are the payoffs.
-Not only does it escape the stink-eye from any judgie neighbors, it is a whole lot safer.
+Not only does it make your deck look like new, it is a whole lot safer.
 Here some general tips to help you get more mileage out of a nonskid restoration.
 For additional research, I’ve posted links to our previous tests of non-skid deck products.

 The secret to durable non-skid starts with proper application.